+Last Updated: May 2021

+Deliverable:

 Completed rubrics on each project submission.

 Virtual ceremony honoring participants and announcing winners.

+Tasks

 Task 6 - Awards & Post-Contest Opportunities

+Description of Task:

+Description of Task.

 Provide awards to selected contest winners.

 Involve winners in post-contest opportunities.

+involve whiters in post contest opportunities.

 Project reporting and evaluation.

+Method/Procedure:

 Working with the MSU Denver Foundation, winning students will receive their \$1000 prize money via check or deposit.

+of deposit.

-Winning students will be encouraged to participate in post-contest opportunities such as attending the 2023 Watershed Summit conference, contributing to a contest video, providing content for marketing and promotions, engaging with local community, etc.
+Winning students will be encouraged to participate in post-contest opportunities such as attending the 2023

+Watershed Summit conference, contributing to a contest video, providing content for marketing and promotions, engaging with local community, etc.

 Develop project report assessing challenges, success, lessons learned, and evaluation participant pre-and post-questionnaires.
-Additionally, will create a survey to collect options and impressions from contest liaisons and judging panel.
+Additionally, will create a survey to collect options and impressions from contest

+liaisons and judging panel.

+Delivorable

+Deliverable: